NicknameAlwaystaken/Bounce-Climber/PROJECTPLANS.md

 - ### Sequence Diagram

     - Diagram where it's showing interactions between classes, it goes from starting the game to spawning ball and at the end showing loop how the ball behaves.
+(Inaccurate, outdated)

 ```mermaid
 sequenceDiagram